Taylor-CCB-Group/MDV/python/readme.md

 "Cross-Origin-Opener-Policy":"same-origin",
 "Cross-Origin-Embedder-Policy":"require-corp"
 ```
 If your server already adds these headers then the `convert_to_static_page` function can be invoked with `include_sab_headers=False`, which will exclude the service worker.
+In this case the project does not have to be served over https

 ### Serving the Project in Development Mode